jwAndroid/Noteapp/README.md

 - I developed it for notes.
 - You can save content and titles, and you can synchronize your notes by signing up.
 - It was made based on Firebase.
+- This app was developed for my education.

 ## Development Environment
 - Android Studio